About half-way between the extreme pro

 not readily be available in text format on the Internet, and hence,

-been on the Internet in image format for some time, and therefore I
+on the Internet in image format for some time, and therefore I present

-present nothing essentially never-before-seen.
-As was my method with
+nothing essentially never-before-seen.
+As was my method with my

-on POW camps in Japan in presenting primary source material, I
+website on POW camps in Japan in presenting primary source

-have transcribed documents from the National Archives for this
+material, I have transcribed documents from the National Archives for

 originals, grasp the full context, and thereby make their own

-misinformation resulting in shallow assumptions and conjecture on
+resulting in shallow assumptions and conjecture on this grand and

-research, I would like the reader to better understand the
+would like the reader to better understand the differences between how

-differences between how Japan treated American prisoners of war and
+Japan treated American prisoners of war and civilian internees in

 first website deals with the former; this site here, with the